PennController/penncontroller.github.io/docs/advanced-tutorial/3_creating-trial-template.md

   + If no table is specified, PennController defaults to the table whose name comes first in alphanumeric order.
   + If there are no tables, the `Template` is skipped during experiment script execution.
 If the debugger is on, it will display an error message.
 + `row` is an array that contains the values of a table row.
-  + PennController creates **Trial** objects iteratively.
+  + PennController creates trials iteratively.
 In the first iteration, `row` contains the values of the first table row.
 In the second iteration, `row` contains the values of the second table row, and so on.
   + This tutorial uses `row` as the array name, but you can use the name of your choice for the array.
 + `COLUMN_NAME` is the name of a table column.
   + `row.COLUMN_NAME` is a placeholder for the value in the specified column, for a given iteration/row.